ubaldot/dotfiles/README.md

 curl -o ~/clone_dotfiles_win.sh https://raw.githubusercontent.com/ubaldot/dotfiles/main/clone_dotfiles_win.sh
 ```

-and run them.
+and run them fro a POSIX shell. **If you are using windows consider using WSL.**
-They will clone this repo and copy the various files in the correct
+The scripts will clone this repo and copy the various files in the correct
 place.

 Once done you can use the `sync_*` scripts to keep your files updated.

-OBS!
-For Windows you mush use WSL.